schorschii/OCO-Server/README.md

 # Open Computer Orchestration
 **Self Hosted / On Premise Desktop and Server Inventory, Management & Software Deployment**

 The Open Computer Orchestration (OCO) project enables IT administrators to centrally manage Linux, macOS and Windows machines using a comfortable web interface.
-Additionally, it provides software deployment features, a user-computer logon overview, lists software packages installed on all computers ("recognised software") and features a fine-grained permission/role system.
+It provides software deployment features, a user-computer logon overview, lists software packages installed on each computer ("recognised software") and features a fine-grained permission/role system.

-It focuses on easy usability (good GUI/UX), simplicity (assessable code with minimal external dependencies) and performance (you can manage many computers with minimal server resources).
+It focuses on easy usability (UI/UX), simplicity (assessable code with minimal external dependencies) and performance (you can manage many computers with minimal server resources).

+You can rollout new software or updates (patch management) for any software you like.
+Just create a OCO package and distribute it to your clients.
+You can track the progress and view the results (exit code and command output) of every software job.
+Custom reports allow you to get even more out of your data.

 - [OCO Server](https://github.com/schorschii/oco-server)
 - [OCO Server Extensions](https://github.com/schorschii/oco-server-extensions)